-If ATB eligibility was established prior to July 1, 2012, the applicant will be required to provide such documentation.
-Certified, passing scores from the Wonderlic Basic Skills Test (Wonderlic exam) or other US Department of Education recognized ATB eligibility exams are valid for five years.
+If ATB eligibility was established before July 1, 2012, the applicant would be required to provide such documentation.
+Certified passing scores from the Wonderlic Basic Skills Test (Wonderlic exam) or other US Department of Education recognized ATB eligibility exams are valid for five years.
 If eligibility is established, these students may apply for Title IV Financial Aid.

-All ATB students will undergo pre-admission advising prior to enrollment.
-An applicant who is not a high school graduate or the equivalent may apply for enrollment in English as a Second Language (ESL), Medical Assistant (MA) and HVAC-R Technician (HVAC) programs only.
-However, these applicants (Except ESL) must also be concurrently enrolled in either a GED preparation or high school program as part of the Career Pathway program of NPCollege.
+All ATB students will undergo pre-admission advising before enrollment.
+An applicant who is not a high school graduate or the equivalent may apply for enrollment in Medical Assistant (MA), and HVAC-R Technician (HVAC) programs only.
+However, these applicants must also be concurrently enrolled in either a GED preparation or high school program as part of the Career Pathway program of NPCollege.

 ATB testing is administered by a certified independent test administrator and is scored by the test publisher.
-Students must provide a valid government-issued ID card and a Social Security number prior to testing.
-ATB students may not begin classes until they have passed the ATB test as evidenced by an unofficial test report.
-ATB students will not be officially accepted until official passing scores have been received by the College from the publisher.
+Students must provide a valid government-issued ID card and a Social Security number before testing.
+ATB students may not begin classes until they have passed the ATB test, as evidenced by an unofficial test report.
+ATB students will not be officially accepted the College has received official passing scores from the publisher.